Pangkor Island Travel Guide – What to See, When to Go & Practical Tips

 Teluk Nipah Area

-The Teluk Nipah area, which includes Nipah Bay and nearby Coral Beach, is the most popular place to stay on Pangkor Island.
-This stretch of coast offers the widest selection of accommodation, from simple guesthouses and beach chalets to mid-range resorts.
-Many properties are located within walking distance of the beach, food stalls, and small shops.
+The Teluk Nipah area, located 6.2 kilometres from the main ferry jetty, is the most popular place to stay on Pangkor Island.
+It includes Nipah Bay and nearby Coral Beach, and offers the widest selection of accommodation on the island — from simple guesthouses and beach chalets to mid-range resorts, most within walking distance of the beach.

 Pasir Bogak and Pangkor Town

-Pasir Bogak is one of the most accessible and tourist-friendly places to stay in Pangkor Island.
+Pasir Bogak beach, located 2.3km from Pangkor Town jetty, is one of the most accessible and peaceful places to stay on Pangkor Island.

 Private Island Option: Pangkor Laut Resort